bhj/KaraokeEternal/docs/_docs/index.md

 Instead of a configuration object (as shown above), you can return a function that will be used to create a new parser, allowing anything from tweaking to completely replacing the stock one.
 This can be useful if you have many filenames that need extra processing to appear nicely in the library.

 Karaoke Forever uses a simple middleware-based filename parser.
-Here *middleware* refers to an individual function, and *parser* refers to a composed stack of middleware (that is itself a function).
+Here, *middleware* refers to an individual function, and *parser* refers to a composed stack of middleware (that is itself a function).
 Your `_kfconfig.js` should return a *parser creator*, in other words, a function that will be called to get the parser for the current folder.

 Your parser creator has access to the [default parser and middleware](https://github.com/bhj/karaoke-forever/blob/master/server/Scanner/MetaParser/defaultMiddleware.js) so it doesn't have to reinvent the wheel.
 For example, this will create a parser that removes the word 'junk' from filenames, then runs the default parser: